monk-io/docs/docs/guides/k8s-migrate.md

 (...)
 ```

-We can see that we have similar problem like we had with our UI - application looks for its components on predefined addresses.
+We have similar problem like we had with our UI--the application looks for its components on predefined addresses.
 We will have to update appserver as well, so it can connect to proper containers.
-Again we will have a look at our container.
+Again, we will have a look at our container.

 Let's check our appserver image, similar way like we did with UI: